 Travel alongside backpacker and culture-lover Zelda Richardson to Nepal, Thailand, the Netherlands, Dutch New Guinea (Papua), Costa Rica, and Panama in my adventure-inspired series of mystery thrillers: Down and Out in Kathmandu: A Backpacker Mystery (2015), Holiday Gone Wrong: A Short Story (2018), The Lover’s Portrait: An Art Mystery (2016), and Rituals of the Dead: An Artifact Mystery (2018).

 “Firmly set in Amsterdam, this enjoyable mystery explores the darker world of misappropriated and stolen art works during World War II….A good insight, via fiction, into the dark world of stolen artefacts, well researched and written with a good pace…”

-Down and Out in Kathmandu: adventures in backpacking
+Down and Out in Kathmandu: A Backpacker Mystery (Book 1)